squito/squito.github.com/_posts/2015-08-25-Spark-Accumulators.md

 1. Since we can really only use counters anyway, why bother with the complications introduced by accumulators?
 There shouldn't be any need to create the accumulator value up front.
 2. Though its perfectly legal to create an accumulator without a name, eg. `sc.accumulator(0L)`, it won't show up in the UI unless you give it a name.
-This is a constant source of confusion for end users, who don't know pass in a name and think that the accumulators aren't working for them.
+This is a constant source of confusion for end users, who don't know to pass in a name and think that the accumulators aren't working.
 3. In addition, just adding a name to your accumulator also has a side-effect that the UI will call `.toString` on the accumulator update from each task.
 So if you did use an accumulator on a more complex type with an expensive `.toString`, just giving the accumultor a name could destroy performance.
 We're left with the strange advice to users: if you are just using a counter, make sure you add a name to your counter;